isaacnovaes/notes/angular.md

 ```

 - place `<router-outlet></router-outlet>` in the parent
-  - The components will be rendered here
+  - The components will be rendered next ti it

 ### Preserving params when navigating programmatically